Mutotu/express-weather-api-app-with-users/README.md

   ![alt text](./erd.jpg)
   - to create your models remember table name should be SINGULAR
   - `sequelize model:generate --name=tableName --attributes columnName:dataType,etc`
-  - it is a many to many relationship so once you've run your migrations with `sequelize db:migrate` make sure to adjust the relationships
+  - it is a many to many relationship so once you've run your migrations with `sequelize db:migrate` make sure to adjust the relationships!!!!!!

 ## Backend